Kenfack Zyczkowski indicator of nonclassicality for two non-equivalent representations of Wigner function of qutrit: Introduction

+We focus here mainly on the three level quantum systems since the smallest system revealing contextuality is the qutrit \cite{KlyachkoCan, KurzynskiKaszlikowski1,ShrutiDograKavitaDoraiArvind}.

-Based on the violation of the Wigner function semi-positivity, one can introduce measures of deviation from classicality.
-There are at least two types of such measures, either measures based on the distance from the base ``classical state'' \cite{Hillery1987,DodonovEtAl2000,MarianEtAl2002}, or measures which depend on the volume of a phase space region where the Wigner function is negative, \cite{KenfackZyczkowski2004,AKhT2019}.
-Following the latter ideology, in the present note we will discuss the phenomenon of negativity of the Wigner function based on the volume indicator of nonclassicality introduced by A. Kenfack and K. $\dot{\text{Z}}$yczkowski \cite{KenfackZyczkowski2004}:
+{ $\bullet$\textbf{\, Degree of Negativity as Measure of Quantumness\, }$\bullet$} Nonclassicality measures based on the violation of the Wigner function semi-positivity can be divided into two different types.
+If one takes states with positive Wigner functions as the reference ''classical states'' then the measures of nonclassicality are based either on the distance from the set of ``classical states'' \cite{Hillery1987,DodonovEtAl2000,MarianEtAl2002} or on the volume of a phase space region where the Wigner function is negative \cite{KenfackZyczkowski2004,AKhT2019}.
+In the present note, following the second approach, we will make use of the volume indicator of nonclassicality introduced by A. Kenfack and K.$\dot{\text{Z}}$yczkowski \cite{KenfackZyczkowski2004} for an $N$-dimensional system admitting a Wigner function defined over compact continuous phase space $\Omega_N$:

-where the integration is performed over the phase space $\Omega$ and $\big|\,\cdot\,\big|$ stands for the absolute value (modulus) of the Wigner function.
+In definition (\ref{eq:KZ}), the notation $\big|\,\cdot\,\big|$ stands for the absolute value (modulus) of the Wigner function.
 Hereinafter, the function $\delta(\varrho)$ will be termed as the KZ\--indicator.

-In the next sections we consider KZ\--indicator (\ref{eq:KZ}) of an $N$\--level quantum system and present the results of calculation of the KZ\--indicators of nonclassicality for two and three-level systems: qubits and qutrits respectively.
-We will analyze a functional dependence of the KZ\--indicator on the representation of the Wigner function and will discuss an interplay between the KZ\--indicator and the recently introduced global indicator of classicality \cite{AKhT2019}{}\,.
+In the next sections, the results of calculation of the KZ\--indicators of nonclassicality (\ref{eq:KZ}) for two- and three-level systems, qubits and qutrits respectively, will be given.
+In the case of qutrit we will analyze a functional dependence of the KZ\--indicator on the choice of representation of the Wigner function.
+Our computations are based on the description of the admissible representations of the Wigner function using the set of the so-called moduli parameters introduced in \cite{AKh2018}.
+The analyses shows that there is a special subset of ``absolutely classical'' states, such that their KZ\--indicator is vanishing independently of the Wigner function representation.
+There is also a class of ``absolutely quantum'' states whose KZ\--indicator is non-zero for all values of the Wigner function moduli parameter.
+Particularly, we will show that all pure states of qutrit belong to the class of ``absolutely quantum'' states.

+There are also ``relatively quantum-classical'' states whose classicality/quantumness depends on the representation of the Wigner function.